arav06/aws-fundies/aws-security-compliance.md

 The checks are based on the level of AWS support.
 Business support will have more checks than basic support

-Several free checks are available
+Seven free checks are available

 Instead of telling everyone that you have found a security bug by running trusted advisor, we should first check the resources and why trusted advisor is flagging that.
 We should first check if they are intended to be that way

 Lets say trusted advisor lets us know that we have a few S3 Buckets which grant global access.
-However, they are supposed to be like that if they are holding assets for a website
+However, they might be supposed to be like that if they are holding assets for a website

 Trusted Advisor is based on best practices and not just our infrastructure